 No wonder Paul wrote to Pastor Timothy, “Keep a firm grasp on both your character and your teaching.
 Don’t be diverted!”
 (1 Tim.
 4:16 The Message) There is enormous power in the influence that comes through teachers who stand before a crowd on a weekend who have communication gifts.
 They/you sound believable!
 God’s Spirit is resting upon you, even if you may not be presenting everything in perfect balance (who is?)
 The issue isn’t whether we are teaching something false, of course; it’s a question of “Are we adequately challenging our people?”

 Watchman Nee penned a powerful book from behind bars in China 50 years ago.
 I love the title – The Normal Christian Life.
 It is vital that we all define as clear as a bell, “What is normal here?”

 May I suggest a couple of things that are universal for all Christ-followers?

-You teach this consistently and you will change the atmosphere of your church and growth will follow – I’ve seen it in the 600 churches I have coached in the past 5 years … 85% of them began to move from being either plateaued or shrinking to growing within 90 days by changing their teaching/definition…
+You teach this consistently, and you will change the atmosphere of your church.
+Growth will follow – I’ve seen it in the 600 churches I have coached in the past few years.
+85% of them began to move from being either plateaued or shrinking to growing within 90 days by changing their teaching/definition.

 1. Love-based lives – growing that way each week more and more.
 Not fear-based living.